ederign/ederign.github.io/wiki/distributed-systems/designing-data-intensive-applications.md

 Used by most of the storage engines, every write is appended to a log.
 Usually, if it's a log-structured (SStables, LSM-Trees) the log is the main storage place.
 In B-Tree, which overwrites individual blocks, every modification is first written to a write-ahead log to restore the index to a consistent state after a crash.

 The log is an append-only sequence of bytes containing all writes to the database.
-We can use the exact same leader log to build a replica on another node, building the exact same data structure as found on the leader.
+We can use the exact same leader log to build a replica on another node, building the same data structure as found on the leader.

 Con: Log describes data on a very low level.
 WAL contains details of which bytes were changed in which disk blocks.
 Therefore replication is closely coupled to the storage engine if the DB changes the storage format, not typically possible to run different versions of the database software on the leader and followers.